CV (at April 2005)

 Graham, P. & Luke, A. (2005).
 The language of neofeudal corporatism in the war on Iraq.
 Journal of Language & Politics, 4 (1).

-Graham, P. (in press).
+Graham, P. (2005).
 Issues in political economy.
 In A. Albarran, S. Chan-Olmsted & M. Wirth (Eds.).
 Handbook Of Media Management And Economics.
 Lawrence Erlbaum.

-Graham, P (in press).
+Graham, P (2007).
 Monopoly, Monopsony, and the Value of Culture in a Knowledge Economy: An axiology of two multimedia resource repositories.
 In Kapitzke, C. and Luke, A. (Eds.).
 Cybraries: Literacies, Economies, Pedagogies.
 Lawrence Erlbaum.

-Graham, P. (forthcoming).
+Graham, P. (2005).
 Analysing policy values in a knowledge economy.
 In D. Rooney, G. Hearn, & A. Ninan (Eds).
 The Knowledge Economy Handbook.
 London: Edward Elgar.

 Fairclough, N., Graham, P., Lemke, J., & Wodak, R. (2004).
 Introduction.
 Critical Discourse Studies, 1, (1): 1-7.